 Tops

-• V-neck or scoop-neck tees and blouses – open the chest and lengthen the neck.
+• V-neck or scoop-neck: Opens the chest and lengthens the neck.

-• Peplum or wrap tops (soft, not tight) – create the look of a waist.
+• Peplum or wrap tops: Create the visual illusion of a waist.

 Dresses & Jumpsuits